filipedp/GetXMLGmail/README.md

-Here’s the translated version of the project description in English:

----

 # 🚚 **Automation of NFe XML Reading and Google Sheets Population**

 This project automates the reading of XML files from Electronic Invoices (NFe) received via email, extracts specific information, and inserts it into a Google Sheets spreadsheet.
 It was developed to streamline the processing of NFe data, such as issue date, series, invoice number, issuer name, quantity, total value, vehicle plate, and odometer.